Introducing CESWI 8

 Imagine you have just come home from work, run a bath and the water looks brown and mucky… You wouldn’t want to get in it, let alone make a cup of tea with it!
 You would be rather worried and would be straight on the phone to your local water supplier to complain.
-Unless you were me… I’d get rather excited - because I’ve been researching and mitigating discolouration for the last 20 years, but have only experienced it a couple of times as a customer myself!
+Unless you were me… I’d get rather excited because I’ve been researching and mitigating discolouration for the last 20 years, but have only experienced it a couple of times as a customer myself!

-This unfortunate event is called ‘discolouration’ and is caused by the re-mobilisation of previously accumulated natural deposits of Iron and Manganese from the pipe walls during a high flow event, such as a mains burst or valving operation.
+This unfortunate event is called ‘discolouration’ and is caused by the re-mobilisation of previously accumulated natural deposits of iron and manganese from the pipe walls during a high flow event, such as a mains burst or valving operation.

-In the UK, we are very fortunate to have one of the highest standards of drinking water quality, and although rare events for most, discolouration customer contacts are the largest proportion of water quality complaints received by UK water companies.
+In the UK, we are very fortunate to have one of the highest standards of drinking water quality, and, although rare events for most, discolouration customer contacts are the largest proportion of water quality complaints received by UK water companies.

 WRc Group now offers asset management, a discolouration investigation service to tackle the most difficult DMAs where water utilites have tried absolutely everything else.
 We will perform GIS and hydraulic studies, water sampling, turbidity monitoring, smart flushing, and CCTV work to pinpoint the cause of the discolouration complaints.
-The rouge asset could be as small as a corroded valve or a small unlined section of cast iron main in a difficult road junction, but we will find it!
+The rogue asset could be as small as a corroded valve or a small unlined section of cast iron main in a difficult road junction, but we will find it!

-Check out the CCTV video below where you can see discolouration material and tuberculation in an unlined cast iron pipe and where it joins to a new pipe of preferred material, demonstrating our utility management capabilities.
+Check out the CCTV video below where you can see discolouration material and tuberculation in an unlined, cast iron pipe and where it joins to a new pipe of preferred material, demonstrating our utility management capabilities.

-Head of Business Development (Technical Services)
+Head of Business Development (WRc Infrastructure)

 Dr Dominic Cook is a Chartered Water and Environmental Manager with over 18 years experience in clean water distribution, gained from working for water companies, consultancies and academia.
 Dominic’s main areas of expertise lie in distribution water quality, discolouration, asset management and pipe condition assessment.
 Dominic is Head of Business Development within WRc’s Technical Services division looking to expand new and innovative network risk assessment tools to our clients.